pspete/psPAS/docs/collections/_commands/Get-PASSafe.md

 When using Gen1 API in versions earlier than 12.0, must be specified with the `-UseGen1API` parameter.

-Gen1 operation depreciated from version 12.3
+Gen1 operation deprecated from version 12.3

 ```yaml
 Type: String